sagjig/sitor-a/README.md

 - the engineers at Koninklijke TNT Post, for originally developing this wonderfully strange standard, and for the many years of reliable service it has provided to mariners across the world.

 # Further reading
+- [G4AON's article on AMTOR and TNCs](https://www.qsl.net/g4aon/amtor/), current as of May 2026.
+If you want a more reliable way of transmitting (and receiving) SITOR-A, you may want to pick up a PK232 Terminal Network Controller or anything else with an AMTOR hardware modem in it.
 - [CLOVER-400](https://web.tapr.org/meetings/DCC_1996/DCC1996-WorldwideHFdataNetwork-WA8DRZ.pdf), a forward-compatible(?) data mode for HF maritime comms.
 - Alton J. Daley's [paper on HF radiotelex](https://ieeexplore.ieee.org/document/1622380/).
 - Steve Watt (KD6GGD)'s [textfile](https://github.com/jbarke/textfiles.com/blob/12a04de3091d8d3fa1e5c98b96a2ab93e7b30006/textfiles.com/internet/FAQ/faqad1.txt#L297) on amateur packet radio.